grimcoder/german/day1/day.md

 ---

-Remember to use the vocabulary and conjugation tables provided to assist with your translations.
-If you have any questions or need assistance, feel free to ask.
+Feel free to use this table as a guide for your translations and homework.
+If you have any questions or need further assistance, don't hesitate to ask.
 Viel Erfolg!